William H. Sullivan: Ambassador to Laos

 In 1964, Sullivan began his tenure as Ambassador to Laos.
 Pursuant to an order by President John F. Kennedy, all U.S. military operations in Laos were under the direct supervision of the Ambassador.
 As Ambassador to Laos during Project 404, and he also personally directed the bombing of the Ho Chi Minh trail.
 This civilian control and the restriction on military operations rankled the military.

-He was also involved in Lima Site 85 in Laos: "...Major Richard Secord, who was responsible for the security of Lima Site 85, was concerned about the safety of the unarmed U.S. Air Force technicians working there dressed as civilians.
+He was also involved in Lima Site 85 in Laos: "Throughout January and February, intelligence collected by the Hmongs confirmed that a major assault on Lima Site 85 was being prepared, but Sullivan and the US military took no steps to strengthen the defenses....Major Richard Secord, who was responsible for the security of Lima Site 85, was concerned about the safety of the unarmed U.S. Air Force technicians working there dressed as civilians.
 He requested Green Berets be assigned as on-site security.
 Sullivan turned down the request, repeatedly insisting the "civilian personnel" at Lima Site 85 should not be armed, but Secord decided to equip the technicians with weapons.
 M16 rifles, fragmentation grenades, concussion grenades, and other small arms were then brought in.
 Secord said that given the site's meager defenses, he felt the site could not be held against a serious assault.
 Secord's fears were justified, as USAF reconnaissance aircraft regularly flying over northeastern Laos in 1967 revealed that the paved roads constructed by the North Vietnamese were obviously approaching Phou Pha Thi.
 Road construction activities were observed along Routes 6 and 19, which connected Dien Bien Phu in North Vietnam with Phou Pha Thi and Nam Bac in Laos.
 Realizing the People's Army of Vietnam (PAVN) would try to destroy the installation, Secord advised the U.S. Embassy in Vientiane to evacuate all U.S. personnel.
-However, high-ranking U.S. officials insisted that Lima Site 85 should operate as long as possible, as it helped save the lives of U.S. pilots every day it remained operational.
+However, high-ranking U.S. officials insisted that Lima Site 85 should operate as long as possible, as it helped save the lives of U.S. pilots every day it remained operational. "..By 9 March 1968, the US facility atop Phou Pha Thi was surrounded by PAVN and Pathet Lao units.
+The PAVN 766th Regiment and one Pathet Lao battalion totalled more than 3,000 men.
+Despite the gravity of the situation, Sullivan did not issue an order for the evacuation of US personnel from Phou Pha Thi..."
+A total of 13 USAF personnel were killed/died of wounds in addition to 42 Thai and Hmong killed + few dozen Hmong wounded; North Vietnamese losses were 1 killed and 2 wounded. "..A large number of weapons were captured by the PAVN, including one 105 mm howitzer, one 85 mm artillery piece, four recoilless rifles, four heavy mortars, nine heavy machine guns, and vast amounts of ammunition.
+The PAVN victory proved to be a significant one, as they had succeeded in knocking out a major asset of the USAF, which had inflicted heavy damage to North Vietnam's limited industrial infrastructure.